Skip to main content

 Hydroxychloroquine (HCQ) have been used for various rheumatological disorders (RMD) by millions of people around the world for many decades without much fuss.

-On March 21, the US President Donald Trump in a press conference promoted hydroxychloroquine to treat COVID-19.
+On March 21, US President Donald Trump, in a press conference, promoted hydroxychloroquine to treat COVID-19.

 “The combination of HCQ and azithromycin has a real chance to be one of the biggest game-changers in the history of medicine,” Trump had further tweeted.

-This led to a sell of HCQ so much that pharmacies worldwide started reporting shortages within 24 hours.
+This led to a sale of HCQ so much that pharmacies worldwide started reporting shortages within 24 hours.

 In 1891, Paul Ehrlich and colleagues found that methylene blue was effective against malaria.
 The methyl group was replaced with a basic side chain to make pamaquine.

-Along with antimalarial effect, beneficial effects of CHQ was also observed on various skin disorders and arthritis.
-Later on, modification of CHQ molecule led to the development of HCQ, with 1/3rd toxicity of CHQ.
+Along with antimalarial effects, the beneficial effects of CHQ were also observed on various skin disorders and arthritis.
+Later on, modification of the CHQ molecule led to the development of HCQ, with 1/3rd toxicity of CHQ.

 Since then, HCQ has been adopted for most of the non-malarial and chronic indications.